 Employees approved for short-term disability are prohibited from working at the workplace or at any other location, including the employee's home, either for the University or otherwise.
 A physician's statement certifying the staff member's fitness to return to work may be required before he/she returns.

-An employee who must be absent longer than the maximum number of days allowed under this policy may apply for a leave of absence without pay under Policy 616.
-Note that a leave of absence without pay is subject to the approval of the individual's department in consultation with the Division of Human Resources Staff Relations Department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits.
-Such employees may also apply for long-term disability benefits under Policy 405.
+An employee who must be absent longer than the maximum number of days allowed under this policy may apply for an accommodation under the Americans With Disabilities Act or a leave of absence without pay under Policy 616.
+Note that a leave of absence without pay is subject to the approval of the individual's department in consultation with the Division of Human Resources Staff Relations Department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits. if a medial leave is expected to last longer than six (6) months, then the employee should also apply for long-term disability benefits under Policy 405.
 However, long-term disability is not a leave status.
 Employees without FMLA or short-term disability and not returning to work or on an approved leave of absence without pay are subject to termination, irrespective of a pending or accepted application for long-term disability benefits.

 University staff members who are covered by collective bargaining agreements should refer to the appropriate contract article.
 Any contract articles incorporating or referring to previous editions of this policy shall be superseded by the current policy.